2025 Practice Enhancement Through Clinically Correct Coding

 • Be able to define new and established patients in the ambulatory space

-• Define the various Non-Physician Providers (NPPs) commonly seen in primary care
+• Define the various Non-Physician Providers (NPPs) commonly seen

-• Know the specific documents used for end-of-life decision making in health care
+• Know the specific documents used for end-of-life decision making

 • State several health impacts associated with SDoH